**Registration Closes on Wednesday, September 13th**

 What?- A unique track and field experience for elementary school and middle school kids!
+Please read here for our youth track and field philosophy.

 Who?- Boys and girls ages 5-12 who want to learn more about track and field, as well as train speed and agility for all sports.
 The athletes will be able to learn from former D1 collegiate track and field athletes who competed at the highest level!